scsm-ua/kirtan-guide-en/songs/gaura-pahu-na-bhajiya-mainu.md

     keno bā āchaye prāṇa ki sukha lāgiyā narottama dāsa keno nā gelo moriyā

-O why has my heart not experienced any satisfac- tion and why has Narottam Dās not simply perished?
+O why has my heart not experienced any satisfaction and why has Narottam Dās not simply perished?